Johanna Aleida Budde: Reputation

 According to the art historian and biographer Johannes Immerzeel, Johanna Budde did not have to paint for a living.
 Yet she was quite active as an artist and she left behind a fairly large oeuvre.
 Between 1830 and 1844 Budde exhibited regularly at the national Exhibitions of Living Masters.
 She rarely offered her work for sale at these exhibitions, but when she did, she charged hefty prices.
 At the exhibition of Overijssel industry of 1840 in Zwolle, for example, she asked five hundred guilders for the painting Een oud dichter in zijn studeervertrek ("An old poet in his study").
 This made it the most expensive painting in the exhibition.
 From 1833 Johanna Budde was a member of the Koninklijke Akademie van Beeldende Kunsten (Amsterdam) in Amsterdam.

 Death and legacy

 Johanna Budde remained unmarried and always lived in the parental country house De Roobrug.
 She died of tuberculosis there in 1852.
 After her death she was forgotten.
 Today only the J. A. Buddestraat in Deventer evidences her existence.
-The Historisch Museum Devente owns several of her works.
+The Historisch Museum Deventer owns several of her works.